 A guy whose girlfriend has two jobs.

-There's this lady skier standing on one side of a
+There's this lady skier on a green trail.
+She

 mogul slope.
 "Yoo-hoo!" she shouts to a snowboarder on the

 other side, "I can't ski moguls; how can I get to the other